May 18, 2026

 4. Market Sentiment & AI Concerns

-Interestingly, beyond traditional factors, AI disruption and political uncertainty have become major sentiment drivers in 2026.
+Indeed, apart from conventional considerations, AI disruption and political instability have emerged as important sentiment drivers in 2026.

 Sector Performance